wenhongg/roombook-ui/README.md

 1. People will book and use rooms in units of hours.
 2. No fixed list of authorized users (anyone can book, with name and contact)
-3. No limit on hours the room can be booked for.
+3. No limit on hours the room can be booked for (up to 24 hours - see limitation 1).

 ## Functionality